✓ Updated July 2026

 A good closet setup falls apart without a few basic habits:

 Do a quick reset weekly.
-Once a week, take five minutes to return things to their spots.
-This prevents the gradual slide into chaos that most dorm closets experience by October.
+Five minutes once a week to return things to their spots prevents the gradual slide into chaos that most dorm closets experience by October.

 Rotate seasonally.
 When the weather changes, swap what’s accessible.
 Heavy winter coats and sweaters don’t need to take up prime rod space in September.